shubhakush/chhotu/README.md

 We have also play online on (http://chhotu.pe.hu/compile/compile.html)

-HOW TO PLAY A GAME
+HOW TO PLAY A GAME:

 1> install the unity web player
 2> Allow the java plugin
 3> please make sure that the internet speed should be fast